SS Bärenfels (1921): Building

+Bärenfels had a single screw, driven by a three-cylinder triple-expansion engine that was rated at 3,600 IHP.
+An exhaust steam turbine was added in 1928–29 (see below).

 Peacetime service

-Bärenfels sailed on DDG Hansa's cargo liner route between Germany, the Persian Gulf, India and Burma.
+Bärenfels was registered in Bremen.
+She worked DDG Hansa's cargo liner route between Germany, the Persian Gulf, India and Burma.

 On 7 May 1924, the Swedish steamship Yeddo collided with Bärenfels in the Scheldt.
 Yeddo was beached but later sank.

-In 1926, JC Tecklenborg introduced the Bauer-Wach system in which a low-pressure steam turbine could be fitted beside a piston engine, driven by exhaust steam from the piston engine's low-pressure cylinder and drive the same propeller shaft via double-reduction gearing and a Föttinger fluid coupling.
+In 1926, JC Tecklenborg introduced the Bauer-Wach system in which a low-pressure steam turbine could be fitted beside a piston engine, driven by exhaust steam from the piston engine's low-pressure cylinder, and drive the same propeller shaft via double-reduction gearing and a Föttinger fluid coupling.

 In May 1928, DDG Hansa returned Bärenfels to Geestemünde for a Bauer-Wach exhaust turbine to be added.
 For some reason the work seems to have taken 18 months.
 On 8 November 1929, JC Tecklenborg returned Bärenfels to DDG Hansa.
 The turbine increased her total power to 4,100 IHP and gave her a speed of 12 kn.

 Bärenfels' code letters were QLHM until 1933.
 In 1934 they were superseded by the call sign DOMI.